hexadrop/eslint-config/README.md

         "lint:fix": "eslint --fix ."
     }
     ```

+ℹ️ Please note that some rules enabled by default require that you have `strict: true` in your `tsconfig.json`.

 ## Hexatool Code Quality Standards

 Publishing this package we are committing ourselves to the following code quality standards: